BruningLab/warpDOCK/README.md

 **Launching the queue-engine: warpdrive**

 The queue-engine can be launched from the control node by calling the Conductor.
 The s-factor is a value between 1 and 4 which sets the processing threshold limit.
 Typically, an s-factor of 3 is recommended.
+Warpdrive can also be impelemented from within a single instance without the need to call the Conductor.

 ```
 Conductor